-As we have just welcomed the holy month of Ramadan, the season of warmth and compassion defined by habits and traditions, it’s time to ensure that both your mind and body is nourished to stay healthy all through this blessed month.
+As we have just welcomed the holy month of Ramadan, the season of kindness and compassion defined by habits and traditions, it’s time to ensure that both your mind and body is nourished to stay healthy all through this blessed month.
 While we have a sumptuous spread of traditional and nutritious Ramadan meal for every Iftar evening, it’s equally important to take care of our fluid intake especially when your body is struggling to adjust to the new routine.

 Water is your best friend during Ramadan.
 There’s no other fluid as water that replenishes well your dehydrated body during this season.
 But mostly, we end up having only small amounts because of the soft drinks and bottled juices.